RKOrderSoft/server/readme.md

 ```

 ## licence info
 All effort is taken in including and following licences where required.
-This software is distributed under an MIT licence, and was created for educational purposes (no matter how commercial it may seem).
+This in-development version of the software is distributed under an MIT licence, and was created for educational purposes (no matter how commercial it may seem).